openfun/fun-boxes/README.rst

 - VM_MEMORY: the amount in Mb of allocated memory, in Mb.
 Defaults to 2048.
 - FUN_RELEASE: the git version of FUN repositories to checkout.
 Can be a git sha1, tag or remote branch name.
 Defaults to the latest version, e.g: 2.11.
+- FUN_MICROSITES: define this variable to provision your VM with microsite configuration.

 Troubleshooting